GoogleChrome/developer.chrome.com/site/en/blog/renderingng/index.md

 ### LayoutNG

 A ground-up rewrite of all layout algorithms, for greatly improved reliability and more predictable performance.
+It began in 2016 and is planned to finish this year.

 <table>
   <thead>